Fidelity vs Schwab Comparison

 At Last, Here Are Some Miscellaneous Services

 Extended Hours: Both firms offer pre-market and after-hours trading.
-Only Schwab has overnight trading.
+Only Schwab offers overnight trading.

-DRIP Service: Dividend reinvesting for stocks and funds is available free of charge at both brokerage houses.
+DRIP Service: Dividend reinvestment for stocks and funds is free at both brokers.

-Banking Tools: Schwab’s debit card offers ATM fee refunds around the globe, while Fidelity restricts this policy to US-based cash machines.
-But Fidelity has an FDIC-sweep program that delivers 5 times the normal amount of insurance.
-Schwab doesn’t have this.
+Banking Tools: Schwab’s debit card refunds ATM fees worldwide, while Fidelity limits this benefit to US ATMs.
+Fidelity also offers an FDIC-sweep program that provides 5 times the standard insurance amount.
+Schwab doesn’t offer this.

 Individual Retirement Accounts: Both firms offer the same IRA types (Roth, traditional, Inherited, Custodial, SEP, SIMPLE, and Rollover) with the same fee schedules.

-Fractional Shares: Fidelity offers partial-share trading in the entire marketplace of US stocks and ETFs.
-Schwab restricts its fractional-share service to the stocks that make up the S&P 500.
+Fractional Shares: Fidelity offers fractional trading for all US stocks and ETFs.
+Schwab limits fractional trading to stocks in the S&P 500.

-Initial Public Offerings: Both investment firms have IPO sections on their websites.
-Both also have minimum account requirements to get in on these offerings.
+Initial Public Offerings: Both firms list IPOs on their websites and have minimum requirements to participate.

-Periodic Mutual Fund Investing: Once again, both firms have it.
+Periodic Mutual Fund Investing: Both firms offer this feature.

 Winner: Tie